tonywu71/colpali-cookbooks/README.md

 With our new model *ColPali*, we propose to leverage VLMs to construct efficient multi-vector embeddings in the visual space for document retrieval.
 By feeding the ViT output patches from PaliGemma-3B to a linear projection, we create a multi-vector representation of documents.
 We train the model to maximize the similarity between these document embeddings and the query embeddings, following the ColBERT method.

+Using ColPali removes the need for potentially complex and brittle layout recognition and OCR pipelines with a single model that can take into account both the textual and visual content (layout, charts, ...) of a document.

 This repository contains notebooks for learning, fine-tuning, and adapting ColPali to your multimodal RAG use cases.

 |                  | Notebook                                                     | Description                                                  |